pyconll/pyconll/README.md

 ### Support

-pyconll fully supports and is regularly tested against all UD v2.x versions to ensure compatibility with the latest versions, and also maintains backwards compatibility with previous releases.
-Please feel free to direct any questions or to the [gitter channel](https://gitter.im/pyconll/pyconll) or create an issue on GitHub.
+pyconll fully supports and is regularly tested against all UD v2.x versions to ensure compatibility with the latest releases, and also maintains backwards compatibility.
+Please feel free to direct any questions to the [gitter channel](https://gitter.im/pyconll/pyconll) or create an issue on GitHub.

 ### Motivation